 - Your CV, including a list of publications and presentations (if applicable); - A letter of motivation that describes your research profile and your qualification for/interest in the job profile (max.
-2 pages); - 1-2 writing samples (e.g. a chapter of your PhD thesis, MA thesis, a publication, or a manuscript); - The names and contact details of one reference (PhD Position) and up to three references (Postdoc Position); - Relevant transcripts and certificates (e.g. a copy of your Master's or doctoral degree).
+2 pages); - 1-2 writing samples (e.g. a chapter of your MA thesis, a publication, or a manuscript); - The names and contact details of one reference; - Relevant transcripts and certificates (e.g. a copy of your Master's degree).

-All application materials should be sent to Silke Beck, mentioning "WSS ESTS" in the subject line, respectively.
+All application materials should be sent to Silke Beck, mentioning "Climate-services" in the subject line, respectively.

-The deadline for application is July 15, 2022.
+The deadline for application is October 20, 2022.
 Specific clarification questions about this position or the WST research profile should be addressed to Prof. Silke Beck (silke.beck@tum.de).